 - The Rosenberg Trial (late 1940s): Husband/wife Julius & Ethel Rosenberg found guilty and executed (1953) for treason, i.e. espionage in passing secret documents on the atomic bomb to the Soviet Union.
 The Rosenberg’s maintained their innocence; claiming that they were arrested and convicted because they were Jewish.

-- The Nuremberg Trials (1945-46): Twenty-two Nazi leaders such as Herman Goering and Rudolph Hess tried for war crimes and crimes against humanity.
+- The Nuremberg Trials (1945-46): Twenty-four Nazi leaders such as Herman Goering and Rudolph Hess tried for war crimes and crimes against humanity.
 Three were acquitted; twelve found guilty and executed; seven convicted and sentence to life or lengthy imprisonment.

 - Lindbergh Kidnapping Trial (1932): 20-month old son of famous aviator Charles Lindbergh kidnapped and murdered by Bruno Hauptmann.
 Although the title had been casually used before, this case was constantly referred to as, “The Trial of the Century.”
 Decades after Hauptmann was convicted and executed, legitimate questions arose as to his innocence.

 - O.J.
 Simpson Murder Trial (1995): Another trial with racial overtones.
 Many African-Americans wanted him to be acquitted even before the trial began.
 Americans were glued to this televised trial in the same fashion as a miniseries or a daily soap-opera.
 Hardly any other sensationalized trial generated such agony or ecstasy at the verdict.

 Two trials of the 21st century also garnered international headlines: The Michael Jackson Trial of 2005.
 And Saddam Hussein’s capture and trial, 2004-2006.

 (Charles Lindbergh & his son)

 Top Ten Historical Trials That Shook the World